On uniqueness of coefficient identification in the Bloch-Torrey equation for magnetic resonance imaging: Introduction

 Clearly, the quality of reconstruction always depends on the choice of an appropriate excitation; in our present context, this is the radio frequency field which is subject to pulsed changes.
-There is a small caveat on what the right function space setting is for describing such pulses: While considering delta distributions in the space $\mathcal{M}(0,T)$ of Radon measures appears to be both intuitive and advantageous due to the favorable properies of this space as the dual of the separable space $C(0,T)$, it turns out that the PDE estimates on which our perturbation results rely, can only handle $L^1(0,T)$ excitations.
+There is a small caveat on what the right function space setting is for describing such pulses: While considering delta distributions in the space $\mathcal{M}(0,T)$ of Radon measures appears to be both intuitive and advantageous due to the favorable properties of this space as the dual of the separable space $C(0,T)$, it turns out that the PDE estimates on which our perturbation results rely, can only handle $L^1(0,T)$ excitations.
 Thus we stay with rectangular pulses that are in fact quite common in the MR literature.
 In fact, the uniqueness results we obtain here rely on elementary ``textbook'' pulse sequences, that is, they do not require a sophisticated choice of the excitation.
-Thus we expect that -- starting from these fundamental uniqueness results -- there is ample room for improvement of reconstruction efficiency and quality by a combination of mathematical optimization with expert MRI knowledge.\footnote{We plan to work on this in the collaborative research center MR-DYNAMO (Mathematics of Reconstruction in Dynamical and Active Models); see the funding acknowledgment.}
+Thus we expect that -- starting from these fundamental uniqueness results -- there is ample room for improvement of reconstruction efficiency and quality by a combination of mathematical optimization with expert MRI knowledge.
+This corresponds to an optimal control task to be addressed in future work. \Margin{R2 (2)} \footnote{We plan to work on this in the collaborative research center MR-DYNAMO; see the funding acknowledgment.}

-As an ingredient for these uniquness proofs, but also as a preparation for the mentioned optimization tasks, as well as for convergence proofs of regularization methods for the inverse problem under consideration, this paper also contains some well-posedness and regularity results for the forward problem of solving the convective Bloch-Torrey equation with initial and boundary conditions.
+As an ingredient for the uniqueness proofs \revisionown{that form the core of this paper}, but also as a preparation for various optimization tasks, as well as for convergence proofs of regularization methods for the inverse problem under consideration, this paper also contains some well-posedness and regularity results for the forward problem of solving the convective Bloch-Torrey equation with initial and boundary conditions.